adii492/BE_project/README.md

 ---

-###Features /
+### Features
--Translate that text to other widely used languages / -Text to speech conversion
+1. Translate that text to other widely used languages
+2. Text to speech conversion